Md-Mobassher/Uifry/README.md

 ## Overview

-This project is a responsive landing page for a mobile application, created using HTML, CSS, and Next.js.
+This project is a responsive landing page for a mobile application, created using HTML, CSS, Next.js and Tailwind.
 The design is visually appealing, user-friendly, and optimized for both desktop and mobile devices.
-The landing page includes various sections such as Hero, Features, Gallery, Testimonials, Pricing, and Contact/Download as per the provided Figma design.
+The landing page includes various sections such as Hero, Features, Gallery, Testimonials, and Contact/Download as per the provided Figma design.

 ## Table of Contents